reefer42/Xkaliber-repo/README.md

 # Xkaliber Repository updates :

+8/12/25

+iso update : fixes and improvment changes along with the new git updating server

 8/11/25

 our official iso updated to support mobile and now desktop (desktop users switch desktop at login screen for xfce or plasma desktop)